-

 Section 1.

-A tentative budget shall be drawn up by the treasurer(s) and the president(s) over the summer for each school year and approved a majority vote of the members present at the first regular meeting of the school year.
+A tentative budget shall be drawn up by the treasurer(s) and the president(s) over the summer for each school year and approved by a majority vote of the members present at the first regular meeting of the school year.

 Section 2.